MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/refresh-templates.md

 When client applications need to download templates (initially or refreshed for changes), be prepared to wait up to 15 minutes before the download is complete and the new or updated templates are fully operational.
 The actual time will vary, according to factors such as the size and complexity of the template configuration, and the network connectivity.

 ## Exchange Online only: How to configure Exchange to download changed custom templates
 If you have already configured Information Rights Management (IRM) for Exchange Online by importing your trusted publishing domain (TPD) from Azure RMS, custom templates will not automatically update for users until Microsoft enables your tenant for the new Exchange Online capabilities.
-Until then, you must make manually configure Exchange to download changed custom templates by using Windows PowerShell in Exchange Online.
+Until then, you must manually configure Exchange to download changed custom templates by using Windows PowerShell in Exchange Online.

 > [!NOTE]
 > For more information about how to use Windows PowerShell in Exchange Online, see [Using PowerShell with Exchange Online](https://technet.microsoft.com/library/jj200677%28v=exchg.160%29.aspx).